-Here at Fatman Fabrications, we use standard automotive steel brake lines for brake plumbing.
+We use standard automotive steel brake lines for brake plumbing.
 Since you must retain a firewall mounted master cylinder, we will "stub" the line at a point for you to finish the connections.
-These are D.O.T. approved, Tin-plated steel lines, with show quality look and will last a lifetime.
+These are D.O.T. approved, Tin plated steel lines, have show quality looks and will last a lifetime.

 A simple scrub with a 3M pad and a coat of clear lacquer will preserve their fresh appearance without the safety issued related to stainless steel hard lines.
-We do use D.O.T. approved braided stainless flex hoses from the chassis to the calipers.
+We use D.O.T. approved braided stainless flex hoses from the frame to the calipers.